lukeocodes/deved-platform/content/blog/en/receive-sms-messages-node-js-express-dr.md

 ![ngrok inspector](https://www.nexmo.com/wp-content/uploads/2016/10/ngrok-inspector.png)

-Voilà, now you can see your SMS message has been sent, Nexmo has received the message and passed it on to your express application via a webhook!
+Voilà, now you can see your SMS message has been sent, Vonage has received the message and passed it on to your express application via a webhook!

 If you take a look at the [code sample in GitHub](https://github.com/nexmo-community/nexmo-node-quickstart), you will notice the extra example - a persist data storage (like the HTML5 Local Storage, but for Node) and the incoming data is stored with each key (message ID) and values.
 That way, you can set up a `/inbound/:id` route parameter as named URL segment.
 For instance, when you access http://localhost:3000/inbound/080000001947F7B2, it returns: